azizzailani/azizzailani.github.io/resume.md

 **Oct 2018 - Aug 2021**

-- Configured and maintained network and server infrastructure, ensuring smooth operations.
+- **Network & Server Maintenance**: Configured, supported, and maintained critical network and server infrastructure, achieving high availability and performance for client applications.
-- Provided technical support and comprehensive documentation for clients, increasing client satisfaction.
+- **Technical Support & Documentation**: Provided in-depth technical support to clients, and created detailed documentation for processes, which increased client satisfaction and reduced support ticket resolution time.
+- **Security & Compliance**: Implemented regular server audits and compliance checks, enhancing the security posture of the infrastructure and reducing potential vulnerabilities.
+- **Process Automation**: Automated repetitive administrative tasks, reducing manual effort and improving operational efficiency across the team.

 ---

-### DevOps Engineer - buyback.ai
+### Freelance DevOps Engineer - buyback.ai

-**Aug 2021 - Aug 2022**
+**Aug 2021 - Aug 2022** _(Freelance)_

-- Migrated infrastructure from Digital Ocean to AWS, improving performance and scalability.
+- **Infrastructure Migration**: Managed the migration of infrastructure from Digital Ocean to AWS, leveraging AWS services to improve application performance and scalability.
-- Leveraged Laravel and MySQL for backend performance enhancements.
+- **Performance Optimization**: Worked on backend optimization using Laravel and MySQL, achieving a 20% increase in query performance and faster response times.
+- **Secure Remote Access**: Implemented secure VPN solutions for team access to AWS resources, improving data security and supporting remote work requirements.

 ---